Geethen/geeforec.github.io/content/post/practical-1.md

 You should notice two things: 1) the visualization shows very little detail and 2) we have output the image for the full global dataset.

-First, let’s center the interactive map on chosen point.
+First, let’s center the interactive map on a chosen point.
 We can use two approaches here a) we can find the latitude/longitude coordinates using the Inspector tool and then copy and paste these values into the Map.setCenter() function, together with the zoom level.

 ```js
 Map.setCenter(-84.006204, 10.431206, 10);